 - trusts created by a will

 - charitable trusts

 A special trust is a trust where the trustee is the only person who meets the definition of ‘owner’ for land tax purposes, and the beneficiaries are not considered to be owners.
 If a trust does not meet one of the following trust definitions, it is a special trust.
 Examples of special trusts include most family trusts, discretionary trusts, some unit trusts and some trusts created by a will.

 The land tax threshold does not apply to special trusts, which are taxed at a flat rate of 1.6 per cent for amounts up to the premium land tax threshold and then at 2 per cent thereafter.

 The following trusts receive the land tax threshold:

 A fixed trust is a trust where the beneficiaries are considered to be owners of the land at the taxing date of midnight 31 December.
 This is because they are presently entitled to the income and capital of the trust and these entitlements cannot be varied by the trustee in any way.
 Fixed trusts include some unit trusts and bare trusts.

-A superannuation trust is a complying superannuation fund, a complying approved deposit fund or a pooled superannuation trust under Sections 42, 43 and 44 respectively of the Superannuation Industry (Supervision) Act 1993 of the Commonwealth.
+A superannuation trust is a complying superannuation fund, a complying approved deposit fund or a pooled superannuation trust under Sections 42, 43 and 44 respectively of the Commonwealth Superannuation Industry (Supervision) Act 1993.